 As well as working on curatorial duties, he provided images and research for publishers and television companies when there were programmes being made about such discoveries.
 Absorbed from this rich background are ideas, imagery and a growing interest in the ways in which the natural world has been affected by the actions of man.
 From discovery to ornate documentation, from naïve plundering to eventual mis-use, he is interested in the relationship between humans and their environment.

-He's been illustrating books for children and young adults since then, and in 2012 he won the Kate Greenaway Medal for his work in A Monster Calls written by Patrick Ness.
-He's currently working on the illustrations for the Harry Potter books.
+He's illustrated many books for children and young adults since then, and in 2012 he won the Kate Greenaway Medal for his work in A Monster Calls written by Patrick Ness.